 Be cautious about shortened links.
 These aren’t always a scam.
 However, some common phishing tricks involve manipulating URLs.
 It’s easier for the phisher to redirect you to a false website via a shortened link.

-Do not send sensitive information such as pin numbers over email or text.
+Do not send sensitive information such as PINs over email or text.
 In this day and age, all businesses are well aware of potential data breaches.
 Reputable companies will not ask you to do something so risky.

 Verify links before you click on them.
 Doublecheck any attachments or software updates.
 When in doubt, your IT department should be able to tell you if a file or link is legitimate.